slavik0329/BetterAuction/SecurityAudit.md

         }
     }

-    // CHECK: Ok.
-Can only be called by (normally) the beneficiary when recovery is active
+    // NOTE: 1.
+The beneficiary can call this function when recovery is active
+    // NOTE: 2.
+The send(...) function with limited gas is used instead of call.value()()
+    // NOTE: 3.
+The send(...) function is called at the end of the control flow
+    // NOTE: 4.
+The send(...) function status is checked and will throw on errors
+    //
     // Recover any ethers accidentally sent to contract function beneficiaryRecoverFunds() isBeneficiary isRecoveryActive {
-        // CHECK: Ok.
-The safer send(...) function with enough gas to log an event is used instead of call.value()()
-        // CHECK: Ok.
-A false return value will result in a throw if (!beneficiary.send(this.balance)) throw;
+        if (!beneficiary.send(this.balance)) throw;
     }

+    // NOTE: 1.
+The non-highest bidder can call this function after they have placed a bid and
+    //          their bid is not the highest bid and they have not already withdrawn their funds
-    // NOTE: The non-highest bidder may call this function after the beneficiary has recovered the funds in the recovery
+    // NOTE: 2.
+The non-highest bidder may call this function after the beneficiary has
-    //       period.
-The ether balance of this contract will be 0 and the send(...) will fail.
+    //          recovered the funds in the recovery period.
+The ether balance of this contract
+    //          will be 0 and the send(...) will fail with a throw
+    // NOTE: 3.
+The send(...) function with limited gas is used instead of call.value()()
-    // NOTE: This function can be called at any time, but the non-highest bidder needs to already be stored in the
+    // NOTE: 4.
+The send(...) function is called at the end of the control flow
+    // NOTE: 5.
+The send(...) function status is checked and will throw on errors
+    // NOTE: 6.
+The trigger amount is sent back to the non-highest bidder if the call was
+    //          made to the default () function with the trigger amount
+    // NOTE: 7.
+The non-highest bidder can call this function directly without supplying the
+    //          trigger amount
-    //       pendingReturns data structure.
+    //
     // Withdraw a bid that was overbid. function nonHighestBidderRefund() payable {
         var amount = pendingReturns[msg.sender];
-        // CHECK: Ok.
-The account's balance is checked before trying to send back the refund if (amount > 0) {
+        if (amount > 0) {
             pendingReturns[msg.sender] = 0;
-            // CHECK: Ok.
-The safer send(...) function with enough gas to log an event is used instead of call.value()()
-            // CHECK: Ok.
-A false return value will result in a throw
-            // CHECK: Ok.
-The trigger amount is sent back with the amounts contributed if (!msg.sender.send(amount + msg.value)) throw;
+            if (!msg.sender.send(amount + msg.value)) throw;
         } else {
             throw;
         }
     }

+    // NOTE: 1.
+The auction can only be closed once by the beneficiary
+    // NOTE: 2.
+The auction can only be closed after the auction has ended
+    // NOTE: 3.
+The send(...) function with limited gas is used instead of call.value()()
+    // NOTE: 4.
+The send(...) function is called at the end of the control flow
+    // NOTE: 5.
+The send(...) function status is checked and will throw on errors
+    //
     // Close the auction and receive the highest bid amount function beneficiaryCloseAuction() isBeneficiary isAuctionEnded {
-        // CHECK: Can only be called once if (auctionClosed) throw;
+        if (auctionClosed) throw;
         auctionClosed = true;
         AuctionClosed(highestBidder, highestBid);
-        // CHECK: Ok.
-The safer send(...) function with enough gas to log an event is used instead of call.value()() if (!beneficiary.send(highestBid)) throw;
+        if (!beneficiary.send(highestBid)) throw;
     }

-    // CHECK: Ok.
-The bidder can only place their bids when the auction is active.
+    // NOTE: 1.
+The bidder can only place their bids when the auction is active
-    // CHECK: Ok.
-Non-highest bidders can retrieve their funds by sending the trigger amount
+    // NOTE: 2.
+Non-highest bidders can retrieve their funds by sending the trigger amount after
+    //          they have placed their bid and their bid is not the highest bid, and the funds
+    //          have not been recovered by the beneficiary after the auction ends and the
+    //          recovery period is active
+    //
     // Bidders send their bids to the contract.
 If this is the trigger amount
     // allow non-highest bidders to withdraw their funds function () payable {